An easy 4-ingredient Vegan Chocolate Frosting recipe smooth, silky, creamy, and perfect to pipe on top of vegan cupcakes or frost a chocolate cake.

 - Stop beater, add unsweetened cocoa powder, icing sugar, and 2 tablespoons of milk.

 - Beat again until smooth and well combined.
 If too thick add more milk, one tablespoon at a time.
 If too thin, add up to 1/2 cup extra powdered sugar, 1/4 cup at a time.
 Beat between each addition to check the texture and stop adjusting when it's to your liking.

-- Use to frost 12 cupcakes or one 8-inch cake pan.
+- Use this dairy-free chocolate frosting to frost 12 cupcakes or one 8-inch cake pan.
 Spread with a spatula or piping bag.

 - Store the frosting in an airtight container in the fridge for up to 3 days or freeze it.